2002 2001 2000 1999 1998 1997 1996 1995 1994 1993 1992 1991 1990 1989

 Bordeaux: The 1955 wine vintage is now considered to be outstanding.
 Good weather conditions led to a large healthy crop.
 For many years the wines from the 1955 vintage were much maligned for being harsh and impenetrable.
 However, five decades of maturation have softened them and they are only now at their peak.
 They will remain at their peak for many years to come.
 The wines are characterised by being full bodied and rich.

-Bordeaux: An awful vintage for Bordeaux wines.
+Bordeaux: 1954 wine vintage report: 1954 was an awful vintage for Bordeaux wines.
 Avoid!

 Vintage Port: A good Vintage that is now very hard to find.
 Not a declared year.
 This Vintage has been fully mature for many years but well cellared, the best 1954 port wines will be fine for years to come.